tennis-kumar/TAO_Backend_JS/readme.md

 ## Status
 - Ready for User testing, minor fixes in comming
+- next up optimized code with better responses and reduced response time
 - Migration to Typescript in upcomming releases

+### Note
+- initial response when we open app will be slow due to render spinning down the app due to low activity

 ## Features
 - Shorten URLs with optional custom aliases.